glouppe/info8006-introduction-to-ai/lecture5.md

 class: middle

 When modeling a domain, we can choose a probabilistic model specified as a Bayesian network.
-However, specifying the individual probabilities is often difficult.
+However, specifying the individual probability values is often difficult.

 A workaround is to use a **parameterized** family ${\bf P}(X | \theta)$ (sometimes also noted ${\bf P}\_\theta(X)$) of models, and *estimate* the parameters $\theta$ from data.